humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-01-21-private-instance-members-with-weakmaps-in-javascript.md

 ## Towards truly private members

-The pattern for shared private members points to a potential solution: what if the private data wasn&#8217;t stored on the instance but the instance could access it?
+The pattern for shared private members points to a potential solution: what if the private data wasn't stored on the instance but the instance could access it?
 What if there was an object that could be hidden away with all of the private info for an instance.
-Prior to ECMAScript 6, you&#8217;d so something like this:
+Prior to ECMAScript 6, you'd so something like this:

     var Person = (function() {